-Minimum requirements and recommendations concerning the design and the construction of HP storage tanks are presented in this chapter.
-The diagram (p.19) representing a storage tank installation of HP presents essential items of equipment and, in addition, some optional features.
+Minimum requirements and recommendations concerning the design and the construction of hydrogen peroxide storage tanks are presented in this chapter.
+The diagram (page 29) representing a storage tank installation of hydrogen peroxide presents essential items of equipment and, in addition, some optional features.
 The minimum requirements shall be installed in new storage tank installations and shall be considered for the evaluation and upgrade of existing storage tanks.
 The choice of the optional features should be considered in each individual case taking into account the local conditions.

-Only atmospheric tanks should be used for HP.
+Only atmospheric tanks should be used for hydrogen peroxide.
 The tank can be either horizontal or vertical.
 It is essential that the tanks are built only by firms which are able to meet the highly specific requirements for producing compatible high integrity tanks and fittings.
-All HP tanks shall be of a mechanical quality and condition appropriate for storing hazardous chemicals.
-In any case, the design of the storage tank installation should be done together with a HP producer.
+All hydrogen peroxide tanks shall be of a mechanical quality and condition appropriate for storing hazardous chemicals.
+In any case, the design of the storage tank installation should be done together with a hydrogen peroxide producer.

-4.1 Temperature control
+4. I Temperature control

-Temperature is the best parameter for the detection and analysis of the evolution of the situation in case of decomposition of HP.
-For this reason, it is recommended to measure permanently this parameter, to set adequate alarm and to monitor the evolution of the temperature in case of detected deviation (detection and alarm in reference to the §3.1.1, runaway decomposition).
+Temperature is the best parameter for the detection and analysis of the evolution of the situation in case of decomposition of hydrogen peroxide.
+For this reason, this parameter shall be measured permanently, to set adequate alarm and to monitor the evolution of the temperature in case of detected deviation (detection and alarm in reference to the chapter 3.1.1, runaway decomposition).

 The homogeneity of the liquid phase cannot be guaranteed (principally in the case of heterogeneous decomposition).
 We have to recognise that the measured temperature will not necessarily be representative of the whole content of the tank.
-Therefore it may be necessary, according to the size of the vessel, to install more than one temperature gauge.
-In order to get an adequate detection system, the recommendation for the number of temperature gauges is :
+Therefore, it may be necessary, according to the size of the vessel, to install more than one temperature gauge.
+In order to get an adequate detection system, the recommendation for the number of temperature gauges is: